+Lee’s Summit bankruptcy lawyer and divorce lawyer Jeffrey Carey with BKTP Law Firm combines his experience in both fields to maximize your position.
 When faced with life altering decisions like bankruptcy and divorce, neither one is easy to make.
 Both will dramatically change your financial and personal lives and if you are planning to do both at the same time, it can be confusing.
-Overall, bankruptcy will need to be dealt with first before a divorce.
-The Kansas City divorce attorneys and bankruptcy lawyers at Carey Law Firm can answer your questions and guide you through this difficult time.
+Generally, it is advisable to deal with bankruptcy first before a divorce.
+If that is not possible, special care must be taken to ensure that your rights to discharge your debts are preserved during your divorce.
+Kansas City divorce attorney and bankruptcy lawyer Jeffrey Carey can answer your questions and guide you through this difficult time.

 - Child support and alimony will still be owed.
 If past-due alimony or child support is owed as part of a divorce decree, these debts cannot be forgiven in a Chapter 7 or a Chapter 13 bankruptcy.
 The court will not even grant a Chapter 13 discharge to finalize the bankruptcy if past-due child support or alimony is still due.